- Why study abroad?

 Students participating in any of our education abroad programs are automatically enrolled in a comprehensive health insurance policy through HTH Worldwide.
 This insurance is required.
 HTH Worldwide covers a wide range of conditions and events and specializes in providing health insurance to both international students studying in the United States and U.S. students studying abroad.
 HTH Worldwide's website www.hthstudents.com (External Link) provides full information about the insurance program and its benefits.
 HTH also has a website specifically designed for parents available at www.hthparents.com (External Link).

-The cost for students as of fall 2011 is $1.32 per day for the duration of the program.
+The current cost for students is $1.42 per day for the duration of the program.
 Students may elect to extend coverage or enroll for additional days beyond the length of the program, for instance if they plan to travel before or after.
 You may also continue carrying your student on your health insurance policy.
 Some host countries (e.g. Australia, Germany) or universities require visiting students to obtain additional medical insurance through them.
 In such cases, students will not be exempt from the North Carolina study abroad medical insurance, but will simply carry additional coverage.